 Inspect the equipment for adjustability.
 You should be able to change the inversion degree.
 If you just started the inversion therapy equipment set at 90 degrees should come in handy.
 A lower or higher angle sets you up for nausea, dizziness, and other side effects.

 An inversion table that lets you adjust the inversion degree makes it easy to work your way to a complete inversion at your pace.

 The equipment should have large frames to enhance durability and stability.
 However, it is important to consider the amount of space available in your home.
 If you are living in a small apartment, consider looking for a foldable inversion table.

 Stationary inversion tables are best suited for large apartments where you have dedicated exercise rooms.

 Certifications are an indication of good manufacturing practices and proven medical benefits.
 Teeter is one brand that provides certified inversion tables that stand out.
 Its products have been tested for safety by independent groups like Underwriters Laboratories (UL). also, Teeter products are FDA-approved and registered as 510(k) medical equipment.

 All three models are impressive.
 Consider your needs, experience, budget, and living space before making a decision.

-We have make collections of other popular inversion upside down tools to help you choosing the right one:
+We have made collections of other popular inversion upside down tools to help you choose the right one: